WynoraLabs

 4. The unsupported.
 The answer sounds reasonable but the passage never says it.

 5. The too-broad.
-True but too general — not specific enough to count.
+True but too general — not specific enough to count as the main idea.

 6. The too-narrow.
-A detail that's true but only covers part of the passage.
+A detail that's true but only covers one paragraph, not the whole passage.

 7. The wrong-meaning synonym.
 A real synonym for the test word — but for the wrong meaning of it.